 Harrison Sunflower Festival in the Fraser Valley.
 Courtesy Photo

-Sunflowers days at Gabriel Farms is open for two weekends only and subject to weather.
-Sunflower Lane is open August 12 and 13, August 19 and 20, 2023.
+Sunflowers Days at Gabriel Farms is open for two weekends only and subject to weather.

 Location: 18507 20th Avenue, Surrey, BC

-The Richmond Sunflower Festival celebrates its 4th year.
-It is presented by the same family who has presented the popular Richmond Country Farms Pumpkin Patch for more than 35 years.
+The Richmond Sunflower Festival celebrates its 6th year.
+It is presented by the same family that has presented the popular Richmond Country Farms Pumpkin Patch for more than 36 years.

-There are plenty of photo opportunities and local food truck vendors will be onsite.
-While there, plan a visit to the Estate Winery and the Richmond Country Farms Market to pick up fresh produce.
+There will be plenty of photo opportunities, and local food truck vendors will be on site.
+While there, plan to visit the Estate Winery and the Richmond Country Farms Market to pick up fresh produce.
 Find out more about tickets.

 Location: 12900 Steveston Highway, Richmond.